 TVP tacos are nut-free, gluten-free, low-fat, and can be made without oil.
 Ready in 20 minutes!

-Also, soy curls aren't easy to come by!
-So I wanted to create vegan tacos that are quick, easy, nut-free, don't require special equipment... and are just as delicious.
+So I wanted to create a simpler recipe for vegan tacos that's quick, easy, nut-free, doesn't require special equipment, and is just as delicious!

 And these TVP tacos turned out even better than expected!
-They're flavorful, rich-tasting, meaty, and have just enough spicy heat from jalapeno.
+They're flavorful, rich-tasting, meaty, and have just enough spicy heat from fresh jalapeno.
 Perhaps best of all, you can have vegan tacos on the table in 20 minutes, with minimal dirty dishes!

 Jump to: